Vilcha, Kharkiv Oblast

-Vilcha (Вільча) is a Ukrainian urban-type settlement in Chuhuiv Raion (prior to 2020 in Vovchansk Raion) in Kharkiv Oblast.
+Vilcha (Вільча) is a Ukrainian rural settlement in Chuhuiv Raion (prior to 2020 in Vovchansk Raion) in Kharkiv Oblast.
 It belongs to Vovchansk urban hromada, one of the hromadas of Ukraine.
 Population:

-History

-The urban type settlement, sometimes named New Vilcha, was founded in 1993, when the 2,000 residents of the Old Vilcha (709 km far, in Kyiv Oblast), located 45 km from the Chernobyl Nuclear Power Plant, moved here in the period 1993-1996.
-Immediately after the accident of 1986, the "Exclusion Zone" was recognized only in the area within a radius of 30 km from the nuclear plant.Вuilt up with typical cottage-type houses. the idea of creating a village appeared back in 1989.
-The Soviet authorities presented Vilcha as a showcase.
-This is one of the mass settlements of compact residence, where people were settled so that their relatives were next to them.
-The officials represented the center as industrial.
-The people were promised to build a bath and laundry plant, a branch of the Kharkov Radio Plant, a hotel, a sports and entertainment center for young people with 400 seats, greenhouses and even a swimming pool.

 Until 18 July 2020, Vilcha belonged to Vovchansk Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kharkiv Oblast to seven.
 The area of Vovchansk Raion was merged into Chuhuiv Raion.
+On 26 January 2024, a new law entered into force which abolished the status of uran-type settlement, and Vilcha became a rural settlement.

+History

+The urban-type settlement, sometimes named New Vilcha, was founded in 1993, when the 2,000 residents of the Old Vilcha (709 km far, in Kyiv Oblast), located 45 km from the Chernobyl Nuclear Power Plant, moved here in the period 1993-1996.
+Immediately after the accident of 1986, the "Exclusion Zone" was recognized only in the area within a radius of 30 km from the nuclear plant.

+The idea of creating a village built up with typical cottage-type houses where people were settled so that their relatives were next to them ("dachas") was conceived back in 1989.
+The Soviet authorities presented Vilcha as a showcase for the concept.
+The center of the village was to be dedicated to an industry along with a laundromat, a branch of the Kharkov Radio Plant, a hotel, a youth sports and entertainment complex with 400 seats, greenhouses and a swimming pool.

+Russo-Ukrainian War

+During the initial eastern campaign of the 2022 Russian invasion of Ukraine, the village was occupied by Russia during the first days the conflict.
+It was retaken by Ukrainian forces later that year during the 2022 Kharkiv counteroffensive.
+Russian forces began combat operations in the area of Vilcha once again on 10 May 2024 during the 2024 Kharkiv offensive.